Excalibur (film): Legacy

 The comedic 1989 teaser trailer for Leatherface: The Texas Chainsaw Massacre III directly parodies the lady of the lake scene from Excalibur.

 In 2009, filmmaker Zack Snyder said Excalibur was his favorite film, calling it "the perfect meeting of movies and mythology".

 The 2018 adaptation of science fiction novel Ready Player One features the charm of making as an activation code.

 During the shooting of the 2023 film Irati, inspired by Basque mythology and several medieval films including Excalibur, the crew nicknamed it Euskalibur, after euskal, ("Basque-language").

-The British extreme metal band Anaal Nathrakh took their name from the charm of making.
+The British extreme metal band Anaal Nathrakh took their name from Merlin's Charm of Making.

 Documentaries

 Neil Jordan directed a 1981 documentary on the making of Excalibur, entitled The Making of Excalibur: Myth Into Movie.

 In 2013 another documentary entitled Behind the Sword in the Stone was released featuring interviews with director Boorman and many of the cast, such as Terry, Mirren, Stewart, Neeson, Byrne, Lunghi, and Charley Boorman.
 Distribution rights were later acquired by PBS International, and the title was changed to Excalibur: Behind the Movie.
 As of June 2020, this documentary was made available in the United States through various online streaming services.